 A recall is a way for voters to remove an elected official from office through a simple majority vote at any time during their term.
 California is one of 20 states that permits the recall process, and it has been used successfully in California only once before.

 California has a low bar for triggering a recall election, requiring only that supporters of a recall gather valid signatures from registered voters totaling at least 12% of the vote count from the previous election.
 In the case of Governor Newsom, that signature threshold is 1.5 million.
 The recall campaign submitted 2.1 million signatures by its March 17 deadline.
-As of late April, an audit by the secretary of state’s office has verified enough signatures to formally qualify the recall for the ballot in fall 2021.
+As of late April, an audit by the secretary of state’s office has verified enough signatures to formally qualify the recall for the ballot this summer.

 Why a recall now?